Gbengacode/Digital-agency-website/README.md

 If you want to see how it works without any installations, visit live demo link

-As for the installation, follow these steps!
+As for the installation, follow these steps

 - Open the repository
 - Download ZIP-archive to your PC